cakephp/docs/en/appendices/3-0-migration-guide.rst

   ``include`` instead they are treated as plain text files.
 This fixes a number of issues with javascript libraries like TinyMCE and environments with short_tags enabled.
+* Support for the ``Asset.filter`` configuration and hooks were removed.
+This feature can easily be replaced with a plugin or dispatcher filter.

 Controller
 ==========